 ABOUT

+Most recently, through the platform La Guinée Faré, she organized an album release concert for a Guinean griot in Sweden — making history as one of the largest independently organized African concerts in the country, created by Africans for Africans, without external funding, collaborations, or donations.
 Her dedication to cultural visibility extends across borders: she contributed to a major casting project in Ghana, helping select 400 dancers to represent their nation at the Opening Ceremony of the All African Games.
-She also engages in modeling, commercial work, artistic curation, and community-building, with an unwavering focus on representation, dignity, and cultural continuity.
+She also engages in modeling, commercial work, artistic curation, and community-building, with an unwavering focus on representation and cultural continuity.

-Through her platform UBUNTU BASE, she curates spaces for culture — weaving together dance, music, food, and shared experience — all deeply rooted in community and collective memory.
+Through her platform UBUNTU BASE, she curates spaces for culture: weaving together dance, music, food, and shared experience — all deeply rooted in community and collective memory.
 In addition to her own creative journey, MonaMohau actively works as a support system for fellow African artists and creatives, amplifying their voices and fostering opportunities for collaboration and growth.

 BUSINESS